hwcopeland/hwcopeland/README.md

 Total production cores = 1472 (46 x 32-core nodes)
 ====================================================================================
 ```

-### TODO:

-I need to keep track of skills/ideas I would like to develop/learn.
-Im just going to list them here and hope that public pressure makes me accomplish it.
-I learn project based so each item has a corresponding project.

-    Intermediate Python -> STO Fitting
-    Dask Clusters -> STO Fitting
-    Databases -> Zinc20 + DevBlog

 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <a href="https://linkedin.com/in/hwcopeland" target="_blank">